Showing posts with label goats. Show all posts

 There were hundreds of ducks bobbing in the water

 I walked down to a rest area to take pictures of the view below.
-There I meet a woman eating her lunch.
+There, I met a woman eating her lunch.
 She said her husband had gone fishing and she was going to enjoy the day at the park.

-She said before the tornado came through this area that you could not see the RV Park or the camping Area below.
+She said that before the tornado came through this area, you couldn't see the RV Park or the camping Area below.
 I also saw a couple Zip-lining.

 View of Campground from the Guntersville Lodge atop the mountain

-Our last stop before starting home was Bucks Pocket State Park which is located on Sand Mountain in the community of Oak Grove.
+Our last stop before heading home was Bucks Pocket State Park, located on Sand Mountain in the community of Oak Grove.

 The road and picnic area had seen better days.
-The fencing around the cliffs was well and the view was awesome Right now the thousands of trees below are necked and bare but in the fall will be vivid with color.
+The fencing around the cliffs was good, and the view was fantastic.
+Currently, the thousands of trees below are bare, but in the fall, they will be vibrant with color.

-Sunsetting over the Rocket at the Space and Rocket Center Huntsville
+Sunset over the Rocket at the Space and Rocket Center in Huntsville

-The sun was setting as we traveled into Huntsville and before we reached Athens it was pitch black.
+The sun was setting as we traveled into Huntsville, and by the time we reached Athens, it was pitch black.

 We could see the stars above and a crescent moon.